Sunset (1988 film)

 Sunset is a 1988 American crime mystery western film written and directed by Blake Edwards and starring Bruce Willis as Western actor Tom Mix, who teams up with lawman Wyatt Earp, portrayed for the second time in a theatrical film by James Garner.
 Based on an unpublished novel by Rod Amateau, the plot has Earp and Mix solve a murder in Hollywood in 1929.

 Although Sunset had some comedic elements, it veered much more to the period mystery genre of old Hollywood.
 Reviewers, such as Roger Ebert, struggled trying to define the film.
-Ebert noted, "The strangest thing about 'Sunset' is that it's not a comedy, not exactly.
+Ebert noted: "The strangest thing about Sunset is that it's not a comedy, not exactly.
 It has some laughs, but it's a sort of low-key, elegiac mood film ..."

-While Willis received top billing in Sunset, Garner actually has much more screen time in the film.
-This was the second film in which Garner played Wyatt Earp, the first being John Sturges's Hour of the Gun, released in 1967.
-This was director Edwards' second collaboration with Willis, whom he directed in Blind Date (1987).
+While Willis received top billing in Sunset, Garner has more screen time in the film.
+This was the second and final film in which Garner played Wyatt Earp, the first being John Sturges's Hour of the Gun, released in 1967.
+This was director Edwards's second and final collaboration with Willis, whom he directed in Blind Date (1987).

 Plot

-In Hollywood in the late 1920s during the waning days of the industry's transition to sound film, producer and studio head Alfie Alperin wants to produce an epic Western film about Wyatt Earp.
+In Hollywood in the late 1920s, during the waning days of the industry's transition to sound film, producer and studio head Alfie Alperin wants to produce an epic Western film about Wyatt Earp.
 Tom Mix is cast as the great United States Marshal and the real Earp is on the set as a technical adviser.

 While Earp and Mix, the "real" and "reel" western heroes, are involved in their film adventure, they also get caught up in an actual case of murder, prostitution and corruption with vicious gangster Dutch Keiffer.
-Together, they try to straighten out the problems of the missing son of Earp's former girlfriend, Christina.
+Together, they try to straighten out the problems of Michael Alperin, the missing son of Earp's former girlfriend, Christina.
 She is now the wife of studio boss Alfie Alperin and he is not pleased by Earp's investigation.
 Hostess Cheryl King becomes romantically involved with Earp.

-Alfie's sister, Victoria Alperin, is dating a notorious mobster and all three were at the scene of the murder of Madam Candice Gerard.
-Soon Earp unveils the true sadistic character of Alfie Alperin.
-Two of his accomplices, studio Chief of Studio Police Dibner, whose interest is in protecting Alperin, and corrupt Capt.
-Blackworth, turn nasty.
+Alfie's sister, Victoria Alperin, is dating notorious mobster Dutch Kieffer and all three were at the scene of the murder of Madam Candice Gerard.
+Soon Earp unveils the true sadistic character of Alfie.
+Two of his accomplices, studio Chief of Studio Police Marvin Dibner, whose interest is in protecting Alperin, and corrupt Captain Blackworth, turn nasty.

 Mix and Earp get to fight a real gunfight at a real isolated ranch, with Mix telling Earp "I wish there was a camera here" before drawing a real gun.
 After the death of Christina, matters become personal for Earp, leading to the explosive climax between Mix, Alperin, and Earp.